lkesteloot/unsong/unsong.md

 Thamiel raised the bident high.
 “Any last words?” he asked.

-“Two…of them,” sputtered Sohu.
-“Knock…knock.”
+“Two... of them,” sputtered Sohu.
+“Knock... knock.”

 “What?” asked Thamiel, his eyes narrowing.
 His second head bobbed back and forth in excitement and confusion.